Commencement Procession Line-Up Instructions

 Commencement Exercises will be held on the Front Lawn in front of Lee Chapel on Saturday, May 9, beginning at 11:00 a.m.

-By University regulations the diploma will NOT be awarded with the class to a candidate for a degree who fails to attend the Commencement Exercises, unless the candidate has been excused in advance by formal action of the Faculty Executive Committee.
+By University regulations, only those students receiving degrees participate in Commencement, and the diploma is not be awarded with the class to a candidate for a degree who fails to attend the Commencement Exercises, unless the candidate has been excused in advance by formal action of the Faculty Executive Committee.
 Because Commencement is such an important event in the life of the University and of the graduating class, requests to be excused are not routinely granted.
 Any such requests must be submitted in writing to the Dean of the Law School by April 1, 2015.
 A candidate who without approved excuse does not participate in the Commencement Exercises is recorded as having been graduated and having received the degree as of the date of Commencement but does not receive the diploma until the next time diplomas are customarily awarded — October 2015.

 Academic costume will be worn during the Commencement Exercises.Academic costume will be worn during the Commencement Exercises.
 The tassel of the tam or cap is worn to the left by a candidate who already has a degree.

 Candidates will assemble at 10:30 a.m. facing Huntley Hall (the Williams School) in two files in alphabetical order: Two faculty marshals will check attendance in their respective files.
-The LL.M. candidate followed by the Juris Doctor candidates with last names beginning with A through K will form with Professor Kish Vinayagamoorthy on the sidewalk nearest to the Colonnade (behind Newcomb Hall), extending north toward Washington Hall; Juris Doctor candidates with last names beginning with L through Z form with Professor Victoria Shannon on the sidewalk nearest to Reid Hall, extending north toward Leyburn Library.
+The LL.M. candidate followed by the Juris Doctor candidates with last names beginning with A through Kelly will form with Professor Margaret Hu on the sidewalk nearest to the Colonnade (behind Newcomb Hall), extending north toward Washington Hall; Juris Doctor candidates with last names beginning with Kigus through Z form with Professor David Baluarte on the sidewalk nearest to Reid Hall, extending north toward Leyburn Library.

 The lines step off at 10:55, the files are led by the faculty marshals down the sidewalk toward Huntley Hall and then between Morris House and Lee-Jackson House, left in front of Morris House, and across the front campus to Newcomb Hall on the Colonnade.
 When halted by the marshal, the candidates will face in and open ranks, allowing the Platform Party and Faculty to march through the open ranks of candidates.
 Led by marshals and bagpipers, the candidates will then follow the Faculty, banners, and flags to the appropriate seating area.